Éamonn Taaffe: Colleges

 During his schooling at Our Lady's College in Gort, Taaffe established himself as a key member of the senior hurling team.
 In 1993 he a Connacht medal, a first provincial title for the school in almost a decade.
-St. Kieran's College provided the opposition in the subsequent All-Ireland decider.
-Taaffe's side were somewhat overawed by the occasion and were defeated by 3-15 to 1-10.
+St Kieran's College provided the opposition in the subsequent All-Ireland decider.
+Taaffe's side were somewhat overawed by the occasion and were defeated by 3–15 to 1–10.

 Club

-Taaffe played both hurling and Gaelic football with Tubber and enjoyed some success during a lengthy career.
-After winning an under-16 championship medal he later added a senior B championship medal to his collection during the early stage of his club career.
+Taaffe played both hurling and Gaelic football with Tubber.
+After winning an under-16 championship medal he added a senior B championship medal to his collection during the early stage of his club career.

 Inter-county

 Taaffe's underage career with the Clare minor and under-21 teams yielded little success.

-During the 1993-94 league campaign Taaffe was added to the Clare senior panel by manager Len Gaynor.
+During the 1993–94 league campaign Taaffe was added to the Clare senior panel by manager Len Gaynor.
 He played in a number of games but was best known as a player on the fringes of the team.

-In 1995 a hamstring injury kept Taaffe off the starting fifteen, however, he collected a Munster medal as an unused substitute as Clare defeated reigning provincial champions Limerick by 1-17 to 0-11.
-On 3 September 1995 Clare faced reigning champions Offaly in the All-Ireland decider.
-Taaffe wasn't even named on the official list of substitutes but was introduced in the second half.
+In 1995, a hamstring injury kept Taaffe off the starting fifteen; however, he collected a Munster SHC medal as an unused substitute, with Clare defeating reigning provincial champions Limerick by 1-17 to 0-11.
+On 3 September 1995, Clare faced reigning champions Offaly in the All-Ireland decider.
+Taaffe was not even named on the official list of substitutes, but was introduced in the second half.
 After a long range speculative shot was sent towards the goalmouth Taaffe was at hand to send the sliotar to the net for the key goal for Clare.
-He was later substituted, however, Clare went on to win by 1-13 to 2-8 giving him an All-Ireland medal.
+He was later substituted; however, Clare went on to win by 1–13 to 2–8, giving him an All-Ireland SHC medal.

 Taaffe remained on the bench for the next few years, only starting one championship match.
-He won a second set of Munster and All-Ireland medals in 1997 as Clare triumphed over Tipperary in both deciders.
+He won a second set of Munster and All-Ireland SHC medals in 1997 as Clare defeated Tipperary in both deciders.

-In 1998 Taaffe won his first Munster medal on the field of play following a 2-16 to 0-10 defeat of Waterford in a tense provincial decider replay.
+In 1998, Taaffe won his first Munster SHC medal on the field of play following a 2–16 to 0–10 defeat of Waterford in a tense provincial decider replay.

 After leaving the panel in 1999, Taaffe returned the following year and made a few cameo appearances as a substitute.
-His late championship game was a 2-19 to 1-14 Munster semi-final defeat by Tipperary that year.
+His late championship game was a 2–19 to 1–14 Munster SHC semi-final defeat by Tipperary that year.